tgherzog/wbg-ogdtoolkit/en/supply.md

 * [Handbook on Statistical Disclosure Control](http://neon.vb.cbs.nl/casc/Handbook.htm).
 This resource covers issues related to anonymization, including regulatory issues, microdata, tabular data, frequency tables and issues raised by remote access.

-* [Statistical Disclosure Control fir Microdata Practice Guide] (http://ihsn.org/home/sites/default/files/resources/Statistical%20Disclosure%20Control%20for%20Microdata_0.pdf).
-This guide provides practical steps for any agency to provide safe data access, while ensuring the microdata remain fit for purpose.
-* [Microdata Anonymization](http://ihsn.org/home/anonymization).
-This resource presents the main principles of microdata anonymization, techniques to measure and reduce risk, and best practices provided by the International Household Survey Network (INSN).

 * [Anonymization Guide from the UK's Information Commissioner's Office](http://www.ico.gov.uk/for_organisations/data_protection/topic_guides/anonymisation.aspx).
 This resource provides guidance on anonymization techniques and privacy protection for a range of data types within the context of the United Kingdom's Data Protection Act.

 * [Rethinking Personal Data: Strengthening Trust](http://www3.weforum.org/docs/WEF_IT_RethinkingPersonalData_Report_2012.pdf) (World Economic Forum).
 This report fosters dialogue around some of the key questions that must be resolved to ensure long-term and sustainable value creation.
 [Several follow-up reports](http://www.weforum.org/issues/rethinking-personal-data) were released in 2013 and 2014.

+* [Statistical Disclosure Control for Microdata Practice Guide](http://ihsn.org/home/sites/default/files/resources/Statistical%20Disclosure%20Control%20for%20Microdata_0.pdf).
+This guide provides practical steps for any agency to provide safe data access, while ensuring the microdata remain fit for purpose.

+* [Microdata Anonymization](http://ihsn.org/home/anonymization).
+This resource presents the main principles of microdata anonymization, techniques to measure and reduce risk, and best practices provided by the International Household Survey Network (IHSN).

 ### Metadata